CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ## Timestamps

-Timestamps are in ISO 8601, as per the standard if no timezone is specified it is assumed to be local, obviously that is sub optimal for CVE so we will probably need to require all timestamps have a timezone specified, ideally UTC.
+Timestamps are in ISO 8601, as per the standard if no time zone is specified it is assumed to be local, obviously, that is sub optimal for CVE so we will probably need to require all timestamps have a time zone specified, ideally UTC.

-## Leapseconds
+## Leap seconds

-Subtracted leapseconds don't really affect us, added leapseconds (e.g. 11:59:60) will be rounded down (e.g. 11:59:60 becomes 11:59:59) as we can live with this level of clock skewing.
-Please note that the CVE test data will likely include timestamps with leapseconds to ensure systems handle them properly if they are encountered, but as CVE data is then passed to other systems and processed in ways we can't know it is safer to get rid of leap seconds.
+Subtracted leap seconds should be acceptable as timestamps will only be off by a second or two at most (and only once in a very rare while), added leap seconds (e.g. 11:59:60) will be rounded down (e.g. 11:59:60 becomes 11:59:59) as we can live with this level of clock skewing.
+Please note that the CVE test data will likely include timestamps with leap seconds to ensure systems handle them properly if they are encountered, but as CVE data is then passed to other systems and processed in ways we can't know it is safer to get rid of leap seconds.

 ## Unicode

-Data may be unicode encoded, titles, descriptions, researcher names, version numbers (people use alphabetical versioning, so we should expect this but in other character sets/languages).
-Data should no longer be assumed to be simple ascii all the itme.
+Data may be Unicode encoded, titles, descriptions, researcher names, version numbers (people use alphabetical versioning, so we should expect this but in other character sets/languages).
+Data should no longer be assumed to be simple ASCII all the time.

-## UUEncoded data
+## UUencoded data

-File objects associated with CVEs may sometimes be embedded within the JSON data as a uuencoded object (optionally zip compressed and password protected in the case where the data may trigger an AV scanner for example).
-Again this data may be dangerous or activerly hostile depending on what software you use to process it.
+File objects associated with CVEs may sometimes be embedded within the JSON data as a UUncoded object (optionally zip compressed and password protected in the case where the data may trigger an AV scanner for example).
+Again, this data may be dangerous or actively hostile depending on what software you use to process it.

 # CVE ID JSON root level object